ShaheerSajid/RISCV/README.md

 This is a soft implementation of a processor on the opensource RISC-V ISA.
 The project was created on Intel Quartus Prime software and tested on DE10 lite.
 The processor features a single issue, in-order 5-stage pipeline.
 It currently supports integer, multiply(without div and rem) and single precision IEEE compliant floating point(without float-div) instruction sets.

 Initially a proof of concept was developed on logisim.
-It as at first a single cycle implementation which was later pipelined.
+It was at first a single cycle implementation which was later pipelined.
+Later on it was moved to verilog.

 ![enter image description here](https://raw.githubusercontent.com/ShaheerSajid/RISCV/master/images/RISCV.png)

 Instructions are fetched at a latency of 1 clock cycle.
 There is a separate ALU for branch and jump address calculation located in the decode stage.
 Since the branch addresses are calculated in the decode stage, only a single cycle bubble is inserted when the branch is taken.
 To prevent data hazards, port forwarding is done in the decode stage.
 The second port forwarding is done in the execution stage where data from data memory is forwarded.
 This removes the stall needed by instructions that immediately follow load instruction, however since branch is calculated in the decode stage, only then the pipeline is stalled for a single cycle so that the data from load instruction is available if the branch instruction asks for it.
 The memory stage features an avalon master that connects the processor to data memory and other peripherals via the avalon bus.
 Currently the processor is equipped with GPIO, UART and TIMER peripherals.
 Interrupts are not supported at the moment.

  - Logic Utilization (Core only):
 	- Logic Cells: 4366